vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 }
 ```

-That's it, it's dead simple.
+That's it!
+It's dead simple.

-Our lightweight packages ([ruby](github.com/timberio/timber-ruby (http://github.com/timberio/timber-ruby)) or [elixir](github.com/timberio/timber-elixir (http://github.com/timberio/timber-elixir)) for example) sit directly inside your application to ensure this structure, and augment your logs with context that was previously never included.
+Our lightweight packages ([ruby](github.com/timberio/timber-ruby (http://github.com/timberio/timber-ruby)) or [elixir](github.com/timberio/timber-elixir (http://github.com/timberio/timber-elixir)) for example) sit directly inside your application to ensure this structure and augment your logs with context that was previously inaccessible.

 ### Why is this a big deal?